braswelljr/glab-docs/content/docs/auth/login.md

 The minimum required scopes for the token are: `api`, `write_repository`.
 Configuration and credentials are stored in the global configuration file (default `~/.config/glab-cli/config.yml`)

+When running in interactive mode inside a Git repository, `glab` will automatically detect GitLab instances from your Git remotes and present them as options, saving you from having to manually type the hostname.

 ```bash twoslash title="Terminal"
 glab auth login [flags]
 ```